Tom Kühnhackl: Playing career

-Kühnhackl played youth hockey for the Landshut Cannibals program for three seasons beginning in 2007 alongside Tobias Rieder.
+Kühnhackl played youth ice hockey for the Landshut Cannibals program for three seasons beginning in 2007 alongside Tobias Rieder.
 He made his professional debut during the 2008–09 season, playing 42 games with Landshut's professional team in the 2nd Bundesliga, the second-highest level in Germany.
 He debuted in the Deutsche Eishockey Liga (DEL) during the 2009–10 season, playing four games with the Augsburger Panther.

-Kühnhackl was selected 24th overall in the 2009 Canadian Hockey League Import Draft by the Ontario Hockey League (OHL)'s Windsor Spitfires.
+Kühnhackl was selected 24th overall in the 2009 Canadian Hockey League Import Draft by the Windsor Spitfires of the Ontario Hockey League (OHL).
 He intended to join the team for the 2009–10 season, but a series of injuries kept him in Germany.
 In May 2010, he signed a contract with the Spitfires to join the team for the 2010–11 season.

-Ranked as the eighth-best European skater of the 2010 draft class by the NHL Central Scouting Bureau, Kühnhackl was selected 110th overall by the Pittsburgh Penguins in the 2010 NHL Entry Draft.
-Kühnhackl was happy to be drafted by Pittsburgh, as he listed the Penguins as his favorite team.
+Ranked as the eighth-best European skater of the 2010 draft class by the NHL Central Scouting Bureau, Kühnhackl was selected 110th overall by the Pittsburgh Penguins in the 2010 NHL entry draft.
+Kühnhackl was happy to be drafted by Pittsburgh, as he listed the Penguins as his favourite team.

 On 22 March 2011, he signed a three-year, entry-level contract with the Penguins worth $1.83 million.

 Kühnhackl finished the 2010–11 season with 39 goals and 29 assists for 68 points in 63 games with Windsor.
-He played four games with the Spitfires to start the 2011–12 season, recording one goal and three assists before he was traded (along with Windsor's second-round choice in the 2013 CHL Import Draft) on 2 November 2011 to the Niagara IceDogs in exchange for Phillip Di Giuseppe, Jaroslav Pavelka, Niagara's second-round picks in 2012, 2014 and 2015 and Niagara's first-round pick in the 2013 CHL Import Draft.
+He played four games with the Spitfires to start the 2011–12 season, recording one goal and three assists before he was traded, along with Windsor's second-round choice in the 2013 CHL Import Draft, on 2 November 2011, to the Niagara IceDogs in exchange for Phillip Di Giuseppe, Jaroslav Pavelka, Niagara's second-round picks in 2012, 2014 and 2015 and Niagara's first-round pick in 2013.

 On 4 November 2011, Kühnhackl delivered an elbow to the head of Kitchener Rangers defenceman Ryan Murphy and was assessed a five-minute major for charging and game misconduct.
 In a website video, the OHL noted that Kühnhackl made contact with the opponent's head and hit a vulnerable, unsuspecting player.
 The OHL also considered the speed and distance travelled when making its decision and noted that Murphy was injured on the play.
-On 8 November 2011, OHL president David Branch announced that Kühnhackl would be suspended for 20 games due to the hit.
+On 8 November, OHL president David Branch announced that Kühnhackl would be suspended for 20 games due to the hit.